Close your eyes and think of ice cream. What do you see?

 I Tim Pad

 One of the coolest new street snacks in Thailand is i tim pad, a made-to-order ice cream that's not churned, but quick-frozen on a frozen metal disc (effectively a lo-fi antigriddle).
-In just a couple minutes, liquid base freezes into a thin pancake of solid ice cream, bolstered with whatever mix-ins you ask for (crushed Oreos are common).
+In just a couple minutes, the liquid base freezes into a thin pancake of solid ice cream, bolstered with whatever mix-ins you ask for (crushed Oreos are common).

 The theatrics really begin when the stall owner scrapes the ice cream off the metal plate with a paint-scraper, creating perfect hollow cylinders of ice cream that are then stacked vertically in a cup.
 Toppings like whipped cream and chocolate sauce come after, but I'd go with a light hand.
 There's no better opportunity for an ice cream finger food.